Transit Timing and Duration Variations for the Discovery and Characterization of Exoplanets in the TESS era: Observational considerations: timing precision

 \section{Observational considerations: timing precision}

-The steepest portions of a transit are the ingress and egress when the planet crosses onto and off of the disk of the star, causing a dip of depth $\delta = (R_p/R_*)^2$ if limb-darkening is ignored.
+Transit light curves are constructed from a series of exposures, each yielding a flux measurement with an accompanying uncertainty.
+The dip in stellar flux during a transit causes a deficit of detected photons relative to the baseline flux outside of transit; this deficit is fit with a transit model which computes the loss of light caused by the overlapping disks of the planet and star as a function of time.
+So, how does this sequence of flux measurements translate into a time of transit?
+And how do the uncertainties in flux translate into an uncertainty in the time of transit?
+The \hbindex{transit time} is determined from the mid-point of a transit model which best fits the flux time series.
+The timing uncertainty is determined by how much the model can be shifted back and forth in time without degrading the fit signficantly.
+Thus, the \hbindex{timing precision} is primarily controlled by the steepest portions of a transit, which are the ingress and egress when the planet crosses onto and off of the disk of the star, causing a dip of depth $\delta = (R_p/R_*)^2$ if limb-darkening is ignored.
 Suppose for the moment that the only source of noise is Poisson noise due to the count rate of the star, $\dot N$.
 The photometric uncertainty over the duration of ingress, $\tau$ (eqn.\ \ref{ingress}), scales as $(\dot N \tau)^{1/2}$.
 If the time of ingress fit from a model is offset by $\sigma_\tau$, then the difference in counts observed versus the model is $\sigma_\tau \delta \dot N$ (the pink region in Fig.\ \ref{fig:ingress}).
-Equating this count deficit to the photometric uncertainty gives $\sigma_\tau = \tau^{1/2} \dot N^{-1/2} \delta^{-1}$, which is the 68.3\% confidence timing precision assuming that the exposure time is much shorter than the ingress duration and that $\sigma_\tau \ll \tau$.
-The same formula applies to egress.
-A longer transit ingress duration leads to a shallower slope in ingress, which makes it more difficult to measure an offset in time of the model.
+Equating this count deficit to the photometric uncertainty gives which is the 68.3\% confidence timing precision assuming that the exposure time is much shorter than the \hbindex{ingress} duration and that $\sigma_\tau \ll \tau$.
+The same formula applies to \hbindex{egress.} A longer transit ingress duration leads to a shallower slope in ingress, which makes it more difficult to measure an offset in time of the model.
 Higher count rates and deeper transits improve the precision, as expected.
-Note that we've assumed that the duration of the transit is sufficiently long that the error on $\delta$ is small.
+Note that it has been assumed that the duration of the transit is sufficiently long that the error on $\delta$ is small.

 Suppose the transit duration is $T$.
 Then, the uncertainty on the duration is given by the sum of the uncertainties on the ingress and egress, added in quadrature: $\sigma_T = \sqrt{2} \sigma_\tau$.
 The timing precision, $\sigma_t$, is set by the mean of the ingress and egress, giving $\sigma_t = \frac{1}{\sqrt{2}} \sigma_\tau$.